wrujel/app-payload-cms/README.md

 </div>
 <br />

 This is a project to create a CMS to manage users and products for a store.
-It is built using a black Payload template CMS, express, typescript and mongodb.
+It is built using a blank Payload CMS template, express, typescript and mongodb.

 # Table of Contents
 - [Table of Contents](#table-of-contents)